 How to get to the Edo-Tokyo Museum?

-The museum is very close to Ryogoku station which is on the JR Sobu line and you can see it from the station.
-If you use, use the Oedo line and leave the station via the A3 or A4 exits.
+The museum is very close to Ryogoku station which is on the JR Sobu line and is visible from the station.
+If you use the Oedo line, leave that station (also named Ryokgoku) via the A3 or A4 exits.
 Here is a Google map to help you:

 How much is admission?

 General admission to the Permanent Exhibition is 600 yen.
-The Permanent Exhibition and the Special Exhibition cost 1520 yen.
+The Permanent and the Special Exhibitions together cost 1520 yen.

-The Edo-Tokyo Museum is open from Tuesday to Sunday from 9:30am to 5:30pm, but on Saturdays open until 7:30pm.
+The Edo-Tokyo Museum is open from Tuesday to Sunday from 9:30am to 5:30pm, but on Saturdays is open till 7:30pm.
 You can buy tickets up till 30 minutes before closing.
 If there is a public holiday on a Monday, the museum will be open and then closed the following day.